Cubeir/Vanilla-RTX-App/README.md

 1. **Install the app from the Microsoft Store, open the app.**
 2. Click **`Install latest RTX packages`**
-   - This installs the latest version of official Vanilla RTX resource packs (or updates it for you if an update is available)
+   - This opens a menu which allows you to swiftly install (or update) Vanilla RTX.
-3. Then click **`Launch Minecraft RTX`**
+3. After Vanilla RTX's installation finishes, click **`Launch Minecraft RTX`**
    - Starts the game with ray tracing enabled.
 4. In Minecraft → **Settings → Global Resources → Enable one of the provided Vanilla RTX resource packs.**
 5. Enter your world.

 And you're done!
-Now ray tracing is enabled properly, you have the latest version of [Vanilla RTX](https://github.com/Cubeir/Vanilla-RTX), which is kept updated for the latest version of Minecraft, with [bug fixes](https://minecraftrtx.net/enhancements) for as many issues as possible.
+Now ray tracing is enabled properly, you have the latest version of [Vanilla RTX](https://github.com/Cubeir/Vanilla-RTX), which is kept up-to-date for the latest version of Minecraft, with [bug fixes](https://minecraftrtx.net/enhancements) for as many issues as possible.
-This guide was for users who don't want any technical breakdown and just want to get RTX working quickly.
+This was a bare-bones guide for users who don't want any technical details and just want to get RTX working quickly.
-Below you'll find an up-to-date list of features & documentation of functionalities included in the app.
+Below you'll find the full list of features & documentation of functionalities included in the app if you wish to take things further.

 ## Documentation